jk-me/practicenpm/README.md

 //=> "Stringwithspaces."

 pie.tiny(101);
-//=> Uncaught TypeError: Tiny wants a string!
+//=> Uncaught TypeError: Not a string!
 //    at tiny (<anonymous>:2:41)
 //    at <anonymous>:1:1